 After they reinterviewed him, Zellner’s investigators said that Bobby became “unbelievably rattled” when they mentioned evidence obtain from the computer in his bedroom.
 It’s not exactly new information, but the police had a search warrant and they seized the computer in 2006.

-Lead investigator, Tom Fassbender, transferred it to detective Mike Velie for forensic examination.
-Paperwork from the results of testing was shared in Part 2 of the documentary.
+Tom Fassbender, the lead investigator on the case, handed it over to detective Mike Velie for forensic examination.
+Results of testing was shared in Part 2 of the documentary.
 It detailed disturbing and violent adult entertainment imagery within the search history.

 That Incriminating Information Was Not Turned Over To Avery’s Defense Team

 Since it never reached the team, it appears it went somewhere else.
-Prosecutor Ken Kratz went to some lengths to hide it, mislabeling the drive as Brendan’s.
-Fassbender still had the CD containing the findings.
+Prosecutor Ken Kratz hid it, mislabeling the drive as Brendan’s.
+The entire time he kept the CD with the findings.

-The report would have greatly assisted the defense in Avery’s trial.
+The report could have served to help the defense in Avery’s trial.
 That could have offered a way for them to discredit the prosecution’s big witness while also providing a Denny suspect.
 In light of this evidence, many have questioned if Bobby was arrested or imprisoned for the contents of the computer.

 Has Brendan Been Released?